igreil/simplinvoice/README.md

 # summa v0.2

-A simple LaTeX class for creating invoices, geared towards European users.
+A simple LaTeXclass for creating **invoices**, geared towards European (EU) users.

 ## Introduction and History

-The class strives to be a simple class to meet my simple needs: to create simple invoices, optionally showing taxes, and caluclating everything automatically.
-Importantly, it can handle regular and reduced tax rates in the same invoice, which many (most) other [classes I found on CTAN](https://ctan.org/topic/invoice) can not.
+Summa strives to be a simple class to meet my simple needs: to create simple invoices, optionally showing taxes, and caluclating everything automatically.
+Importantly, it can handle **regular and reduced tax rates in the same invoice**, which many (most) other [classes I found on CTAN](https://ctan.org/topic/invoice) can not.

 It started out as a fork of [_rechnung.sty_](https://www.forwiss.uni-passau.de/~berberic/TeX/Rechnung/index.html)